10 Questions to Ask Your Videographer Before You Book

-7. Have you shot my ceremony or reception venue before?
+7. Have you shot at my ceremony or reception venue before?

-8. Will you be shooting any other weddings the weekend of my wedding?
+8. Will you be shooting any other weddings the same weekend?
 Will you be the one shooting on the day of?

 9. What does your camera and equipment look like?

 Why You Want to Know: Gone are the days of massive camcorders and lighting pieces.
 Most videographers get the job done with a camera no bigger than your photographer's.
 Ask about it either way so you know what to expect.
 Another good thing to see?
 The microphone they would use for your ceremony—will it be a handheld or a clip-on?